 Second Cycle

-You will have another chance to change your elective class and bid again when spring registration resumes in mid-October and January.
+You will have another chance to change your elective class and bid again when spring registration resumes in January.
 (See more below regarding Modifying & Deleting Bids.)

 Bidding and Registration

 For the spring semester, you must register for one first-year elective (“Elective”) class.
-There are seven courses available, Constitutional Law, Corporations, Criminal Procedure: the 4th and 5th Amendments and Policies, Income Taxation, International Law, Property, and Survey of Intellectual Property.
+There are six courses available, Constitutional Law, Corporations, Criminal Procedure: Police Practices, Income Taxation, International Law, and Property.
 Some courses will have multiple sections.
 There are more than enough spaces in all of the elective classes collectively for the entire first-year class.
 You should review the online course descriptions for the Electives.

 You should note that we have scheduled Elective classes to meet in various time blocks.
 Please see the schedule of classes for each specific course meeting pattern.
 None of these sections will conflict with the courses for which you were pre-registered.
 Since you only have space in your schedule for one elective, COURSES will only assign you to one class.
 Review your schedule before commencing add/drop or before the semester begins and during the first week of classes in case of classroom changes.
 Remember you may sign up for an Elective with your reading group professor.
 This is the only overlap of faculty permitted between your reading group faculty and first year courses.